formR documentation

 Knit R & Markdown

 This section gives some guidance on how to format and customise text in formr.
 In many cases you'll do it right by default.
+You'll also see how to access the data you just collected in formr in R — for example to score an assessment, give feedback, or customise the study in other ways.

 Markdown